Outsmart Windows spyware on your PC

 Ensure your firewall is enabled.
 Use a software firewall such as the Windows firewall or Zone Alarm.
 A hardware firewall such as those that routers or broadband sharing hardware often incorporate will almost always offer no protection whatsoever against Windows spyware running itself on your PC.
 With a software firewall installed, programs must be given permission to connect to the internet.
 This is ideal for spotting potential spyware applications as they no longer can send information outside of your computer without your permission.
 If you want to learn more about firewalls, check out our firewall and internet security software section.

 Scan your computer occasionally using one of our recommended packages.
 Even if you take all of the above precautions, it can’t hurt to scan your PC from time to time.
-We’ll take a look at three of the best packages now.
+We’ll take a look at two of the best packages now.

 MalwareBytes Anti-Malware – A popular and critically acclaimed anti-malware package that has extensive anti-spyware capabilities.
 The free version of the software can scan your PC, while a paid version offers real-time protection too.